Chinj17/beginner_tutorials/README.md

 ```

 # RQT Console
 To start the rqt console to see the logger levels you need to have a ROS core running which is mentioned above.
-After a ROS core is running, in a separate terminal do the follwoing:
+After a ROS core is running, in a separate terminal do the following:
 ```
 cd ~/catkin_ws/
 source devel/setup.bash